dotnet/runtime/src/tools/linker/docs/error-codes.md

 #### `IL2047`: DynamicallyAccessedMemberTypes in DynamicallyAccessedMembersAttribute on <member> don't match overridden <base member>.
 All overriden members must have the same DynamicallyAccessedMembersAttribute usage.

 - All overrides of a virtual method including the base method must have the same DynamicallyAccessedMemberAttribute usage on all it's components (return value, parameters and generic parameters).

+#### `IL2048`: Internal attribute 'RemoveAttributeInstances' can only be used on a type, but is being used on 'member type' 'member'

+- Internal attribute 'RemoveAttributeInstances' is a special attribute that should only be used on custom attribute types and is being used on'member type' 'member'.

+#### `IL2049`: Unrecognized internal attribute 'attribute'

+- The internal attribute name 'attribute' being used in the xml is not supported by the linker, check the spelling and the supported internal attributes.